v-rajagt/IntuneDocs/intune/configuration/device-restrictions-windows-10.md

 - **Network Inspection System (NIS)**: NIS helps to protect devices against network-based exploits.
 It uses the signatures of known vulnerabilities from the Microsoft Endpoint Protection Center to help detect and block malicious traffic.

-  **Enable** turns on network protection and network blocking are turned on.
+  **Enable** turns on network protection and network blocking.
 Users can't turn it off.
 When enabled, users are blocked from connecting to known vulnerabilities.

   When set to **Not configured** (default), Intune doesn't touch this setting, and leaves it as-is.
 By default, the OS turns on NIS, and allows users to change the setting.